AdeleyeAnne/DSA-CAPSTONE-PROJECT./Data AlaysisProject2/README.md

   .
 TotalFields: 16 columns

+  ### Tools Used
+- Ms Excel (for Data Analysis cleaning)
+  - For data collection
+  - For data cleaning
+- Pivot Table and chart (for Dashboard Visualization)
+- Ms power point (for Presentation)

 ### project Objectives
 1. What is the average discount percentage by product category?
 2. How many products are listed under each category?